 - Loss of future inheritance for direct descendants

 - Interest accrued since the date of death

-To learn more about wrongful death cases in White Plains and what the legal road ahead may look like, contact a representative with Morelli Law Firm today for your free consultation at (212) 751-9800.
+To learn more about wrongful death cases in White Plains and what the legal road ahead may look like, contact a representative with Morelli Law Firm today for your free consultation.